th2ch-g/mogura/README.md

 ## Feature
 - Visualize PDB, GRO format
   - stick, stick&ball, ball, tube(catmull-rom), line mode are supported
-  - wasm does not suppert line (because WebGPU)
+  - wasm does not support line (because WebGPU)
 - Visualize MD simulation using XTC format
   - topology must be PDB or GRO format
   - WASM does not support this (because of groan_rs, this crate depends internally on libc)